MolotovCherry/async-instrumenter/README.md

 This Rust library offers a useful future which allows you to time exactly how long any particular future took to execute.

+Please note that this is only as accurate as Rust's `Instant` type.
+So while it offers a good benchmark of how long, it is limited to how precise std/os/hardware is measuring the time.
+(If you know of a more accurate implementation, I am all ears)

 Usage couldn't be simpler:

 ```rs